tarstutorials/tarstutorials.github.io/source/index.rst

 Welcome to TARS Tutorials!
 =================================

 Each site shown below is a project created by members of the Terascale All-Sensing Research Studio (TARS) with the intent to help people learn and integrate different technologies.
+Learn more about the lab at our `home page <https://tars-home.github.io/>`_.

 ----------------
 Tutorial Sites